Great Lakes Advisors LLC Boosts Holdings in Starbucks Co. (NASDAQ:SBUX)

 Analyst Upgrades and Downgrades

 A number of research analysts recently issued reports on the stock.
+BMO Capital Markets lowered their price target on shares of Starbucks from $115.00 to $105.00 in a research report on Wednesday, May 4th.
 BTIG Research lowered their price target on shares of Starbucks from $130.00 to $110.00 and set a “buy” rating for the company in a research report on Wednesday, April 20th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Starbucks from $91.00 to $93.00 and gave the company a “buy” rating in a research report on Wednesday.
 Piper Sandler lifted their price target on shares of Starbucks from $80.00 to $84.00 and gave the company a “neutral” rating in a research report on Monday, July 18th.
-MKM Partners lowered their price target on shares of Starbucks from $105.00 to $98.00 in a research report on Wednesday, May 4th.
-TheStreet lowered shares of Starbucks from a “b-” rating to a “c+” rating in a research note on Friday, April 22nd.
-Finally, Barclays raised their price objective on shares of Starbucks from $94.00 to $96.00 and gave the company an “overweight” rating in a research note on Wednesday.
+Finally, Morgan Stanley raised their price objective on shares of Starbucks from $87.00 to $88.00 and gave the company an “equal weight” rating in a research note on Monday, July 18th.
 Fourteen equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, Starbucks currently has a consensus rating of “Hold” and an average price target of $102.92.

 About Starbucks